seed-run/homepage/_docs/promoting-to-production.md

 The main reason for this is because code and infrastructure are closely coupled in Serverless.
 And every single deploy can include some infrastructure changes.
 This coupling is incredibly convenient and powerful.
 Internally, CloudFormation figures out which parts of your infrastructure are being added, modified, or removed.

-To ensure that you have a clear idea of the infrastructure changes that are being deployed, Seed generates a changeset for each build.
+To ensure that you have a clear idea of the infrastructure changes that are being deployed, Seed generates a change set for each build.
 Promoting to production requires you to manually review the stack changes that are going to be applied.

 > You need to review the infrastructure changes before promoting to production